Altova website: EDI mapping

 MapForce implements the base TRADACOMS specification as laid out in the "TRADACOMS Manual of Standards for Electronic Data Interchange", published in January 1993 by the Article Numbering Association (ANA) UK, now known as GS1 UK.
 For other TRADACOMS versions, MapForce can be customized to process new message types, data elements, and code values, by means of configuration files.

 UN/EDIFACT (the United Nations rules for Electronic Data Interchange for Administration, Commerce and Transport) is a set of standards for electronic document interchange.
-For more information, see https://www.unece.org/cefact/edifact/welcome.html.
-MapForce supports the following UN/EDIFACT Directories: D.93A - D.21A.
-The default installed UN/EDIFACT version in MapForce is D.21A.
+MapForce supports the following UN/EDIFACT Directories: D.93A or later.
+The latest UN/EDIFACT version is the default installed version in MapForce.

 A separate installer for all previous versions back to D.93A, including the configuration files required for Interactive EDI mappings, is available on the Altova MapForce Libraries page.